16 Procrastination Examples Destroying Your Life

 Break these tasks into smaller steps and set manageable deadlines for each one.

-Don’t be afraid to ask for help or seek an accountability partner; we’re humans and we need external support.
+Don’t be afraid to ask for help or seek an accountability partner; we’re humans and need external support.

 Postponing Personal Growth